 Inside: Here are 3 Holiday recipes for the best DIY sugar scrubs to make with your kids and grandkids.
 Unique ingredients, easy directions and loads of fun!
 Discover tips on how these elements impact the skin and ways to teach your kids critical thinking skills as they create these fabulous sugar scrubs!

-Have you ever made a sugar scrub?
-They are amazing for your skin and will keep it glowing and healthy!
-Over the years I’ve concocted different natural skincare recipes for holiday gift-giving.
-Here are three super fun recipes for DIY sugar scrubs to make with your teens, tweens or grandkids.
-They are themed for Halloween, Thanksgiving or Christmas but you can make them year-round.
+Have you ever made a sugar scrub with your children or teens?
+They are amazing for the skin and will keep it glowing and healthy!
+Here are three fun Holiday recipes for DIY sugar scrubs to make with your kids and teens.

 Here are some fun facts, recipes, and more about scrubs.